Individualized Preschool Learning Curriculum

 At Skyline Schools, student success is our mission

-Skyline’s curriculum is continually updated and revised as the Arizona Department of Education develops new standards and assessments.
+Skyline’s individualized preschool learning curriculum is continually updated and revised as the Arizona Department of Education develops new standards and assessments.
 All core curriculum is aligned to the state standards by Curriculum teams.
 While Skyline’s curriculum promotes core instructional materials, there is flexibility for adjustments based on student populations and needs for individual schools.

 Universal Design for Learning